 Brian Kalt is a Professor of Law and the Harold Norris Faculty Scholar at Michigan State University College of Law.
 Before coming to MSU College of Law in 2000, Professor Kalt was a law clerk for the Honorable Danny J. Boggs, U.S. Court of Appeals for the 6th Circuit, and an associate at the Washington D.C. office of Sidley Austin.
 His research focuses on structural constitutional law, especially provisions concerning the presidency (elections, impeachment, pardons, and the 25th Amendment), and on juries.
 He has appeared numerous times on national television, and has written for the Washington Post, The Wall Street Journal, and The Atlantic, among many other publications.
 His law-review article on the impeachment of ex-presidents was cited by both sides’ lawyers during the second impeachment of President Trump.
 In addition to teaching at MSU, he has been a visiting professor at the University of Alabama and the University of Ottawa, and a visiting lecturer at Vytautas Magnus University in Lithuania.
 Professor Kalt is admitted to the State Bar of Michigan and the U.S. Courts of Appeals for the District of Columbia Circuit and the Sixth Circuit.

 This is a Zoom video webinar.
 Registration is required.

 There will also be an option to dial in on your phone and listen to the audio.

 - - -

-By dialing in to this call, you agree not to audio record the speakers at any time and not to share any portion of their remarks on social media or by any other mechanism.
 This event is not a fundraiser.
 RNLA provides opportunities for its members to meet and hear from conservative leaders.

 The RNLA seeks to promote open, fair and honest elections at all levels of American society in a non-discriminatory manner and to provide access to the polls to all qualified and eligible voters.